 “Our field days are always a highlight of our year, and we were disappointed to not be able to host them this summer.
 But, the safety of our community members and our research center staff is our top priority,” said Darrin Boss, head of the Department of Research Centers and superintendent of the Northern Agricultural Research Center.
 “We hope that by creating virtual content this year, we will be able to incorporate virtual elements into future field days and produce an even better experience for everyone.”

 MSU’s seven agricultural research centers are located in Huntley, Conrad, Havre, Moccasin, Sidney, Kalispell and Corvallis.
-Each center will provide short-recorded presentations on a variety of topics specific to the research they conduct.
+Each center will provide short recorded presentations on a variety of topics specific to the research they conduct.
 Topics will include cereals, livestock production, water and pesticide use, fruit production and more.
-The MSU Post Farm, located a few miles from the MSU campus in Bozeman, will also provide content.
+Content will also be provided by the MSU Post Farm, located a few miles from the MSU campus in Bozeman.